What are the effects of social media on our society and interpersonal relationships?

 What is our Motivation for Engaging on Social Media?

-If I’m honest, I can say with absolute certainty that I have experienced FOMO on numerous occasions…just in the last few months even.
+If I’m honest, I can say with absolute certainty that I have experienced FOMO on numerous occasions.
 This intense desire to be everywhere, with everyone, doing ALL the things, all the time!

 When was the last time you experienced FOMO?